 Invest in Public and Equitable Education

 When government leaders invest in privatized education instead, it locks minority students in generational poverty and reduces their access to STEM education.
 Non-white students make up the majority of public school students.
-On the flip side, 43% of private schools are considered virtually all-white, with 10% or less of students being students of color.
+On the flip side, 43% of private schools are considered virtually all-white, with 10% or fewer students being students of color.

 While investing in public education, schools and governments should also support a personalized approach to STEM education.
-For example, minority and low-income students — who already struggle to access quality STEM education — are at greater risk for poor performance in virtual classrooms.
-Prioritizing in-person learning for these disadvantaged students can help reduce inequities that bar them from the STEM field later in life.
+For example, minority and low-income students — who already struggle to access quality education — are at greater risk for poor performance in virtual classrooms.
+Prioritizing in-person learning for these disadvantaged students can help reduce inequities that bar them from the field later in life.